Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

 \item $\mathbf{4=3+1}$.
 Here we are concerned with averages of

 where $\Pi$ is a fixed representation of $\GL(3)$.
-In this particular case, the first appearances are in the works of Blomer and Khan (\textit{cf.} \cite{BlKh2019reciprocity} and \cite{BlKh2019uniform}).
-In both papers, by taking $\Pi$ to be an Eisenstein series, the authors find applications leading to strong exponents in the subconvexity problem for $\GL(2)$.
-In \cite{Nunes2020reciprocity}, the second named author proved a version of the main result in \cite{BlKh2019reciprocity} for number fields, but via a period theoretic approach.
-This is not a complete generalization for two reasons, it does not allow for general weight functions and the fixed $\GL(3)$ representation needs to be \textit{cuspidal}.
+In the particular case where $\Pi$ is the symmetric square of some representation of $\GL(2)$, these averages have been studied in connection to quantum unique ergodicity and the $L^4$-norm problem; see for instance \cite{HK2020random} and the references therein.
+Here, the first instances of spectral fomrul{\ae} appeared in the works of Blomer and Khan; see \cite{BlKh2019reciprocity} and \cite{BlKh2019uniform}.
+However, some of the ideas involved in proving such formul\ae can be traced back to works o Li \cite{li2009central} and Khan \cite{Khan2012simultaneous}.
+In both \cite{BlKh2019reciprocity} and \cite{BlKh2019uniform}, the main applications are when $\Pi$ is an Eisenstein series, where one may obtain strong exponents in the subconvexity problem for $\GL(2)$.
+In \cite{Nunes2020reciprocity}, the second named author proved a version of the main result in \cite{BlKh2019reciprocity} valid for number fields via a period theoretic approach.
+This is not a complete generalization of \cite{BlKh2019reciprocity} for two reasons: it does not allow for general weight functions and the fixed $\GL(3)$ representation needs to be \textit{cuspidal}.

 \item $\mathbf{4=4}$.
-Let $\Pi$ be a fixed automorphic representation of $\GL(4)$, then we are interested in studying the first moment of $L(\Pi\times \sigma)$ as $\sigma$ varies.
+Let $\Pi$ be a fixed automorphic representation of $\GL(4)$, then we are interested in studying the first moment of $L(1/2,\Pi\otimes \sigma)$ as $\sigma$ varies.
 A reciprocity formula was found by Blomer, Li and Miller \cite{BLM2019spectral}.
 This case is the hardest one as it involves the least factorable $L$-function.
-In order to grasp on the dificulty, we only mention that the authors of \cite{BLM2019spectral} do not have applications to subconvexity.
-Their only application is to non-vanishing and it is important to mention that their analysis is finer than usual as they only win by a logarithmic power, instead of the more usual polynomial saving.
+In order to grasp the difficulty, it is worth mentioning that the authors of \cite{BLM2019spectral} do not have applications to subconvexity.
+Their only application is to non-vanishing and it is important to point out that their analysis is finer than usual as they only win by a logarithmic power, instead of the more usual polynomial saving.

 \end{enumerate}

 In this work, we give a generalization of the work in \cite{Nunes2020reciprocity} (hence of \cite{BlKh2019reciprocity,BlKh2019uniform}) to a spectral sum over $\GL(n)$ with $L$-functions of degree $2n^2$, such as in \cite{Jana2020RS} but in a more unbalanced situation.